pyromakesmusic/pyromakesmusic.github.io/docs/resume_cv/index.md

 Education
 ---------

-- B.S. in Mathematics *(expected graduation Spring 2026)*
+- **Bachelor of Science in Mathematics** *(expected graduation Spring 2026)*
     > For a capstone requirement, researched and documented the design of a simulated bionic exoskeleton with voice
     > control for search and rescue, and created a software library to help other researchers develop bionic systems
     > using fluid muscles.
-- A.A.S. in Music Business, Performance and Technology *(graduated fall 2016)*
+- **Associate of Applied Science in Music Business, Performance and Technology** *(graduated fall 2016)*
+    > Studied songwriting, commercial music management, live and studio audio engineering, and music production, with
+    > an elective focus on digital synthesis and sound design, including modular synthesis.
+Recorded and released a
+    > debut commercial album.

 Experience
 ---------